 The technology makes it possible to have a lower cell temperature through direct thermal contact with the water through the membrane.
 Systems can thus be built with low investment costs and with the best energy yield in the industry.
 All the parts in the solution are also made from environmentally friendly materials that have a minimal CO2 footprint.

-Since 2016, Ocean Sun has done extensive research and experimentation in the pool laboratory to test and further develop the technology.
+Since 2016, Ocean Sun has done extensive research and experimentation in basin laboratory to test and further develop the technology.
 They have also built test systems for large waves and tough sea conditions both in Western Norway, in the Johur Strait in Singapore and the Magat Dam in the north of the Philippines.
 The testing has gone excellently, and the technology shows over 10% higher energy yield with the water-cooled solar cells.

 – The market for floating solar is growing strongly worldwide, and thus there is also great competition to develop the best technology.
 We have patented our technology and use the patents actively to enter into license agreements with developers of power plants, as well as to avoid copying.
 The license income provides the opportunity to further develop the technology so that we always have the best system.